Jeroentjuuh/CS4575_project_1/Report.md

 # Jellyfin: Web Browser vs. Native App Energy Consumption Comparison

-Nowadays, for most applications both a browser based version and a native app exist.
-Tools make it easy to develop for both these targets.
-This research shows significant difference in energy usage of such a browser based version and a native version of the application Jellyfin.
-Which is a free software media system designed to watch your own videos from anywhere.
+Jellyfin is a free open-source media system designed to watch your own videos from anywhere.
+We compare the energy usage of the web interface vs. the native app on various codecs.

 ## Introduction